espressif/esp-dev-kits/docs/en/esp32-c3-devkitm-1/user_guide.rst

    * - Key Component
      - Description
-   * - ESP32-C3-MINI-1
+   * - ESP32-C3-MINI-1 or ESP32-C3-MINI-1U
-     - ESP32-C3-MINI-1 is a general-purpose Wi-Fi and Bluetooth Low Energy combo module that comes with a PCB antenna.
-At the core of this module is `ESP32-C3FN4 <https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf>`_, a chip that has an embedded flash of 4 MB.
-Since flash is packaged in the ESP32-C3FN4 chip, rather than integrated into the module, ESP32-C3-MINI-1 has a smaller package size.
+     - ESP32-C3-MINI-1 and ESP32-C3-MINI-1U are general-purpose Wi-Fi and Bluetooth Low Energy combo modules.
+ESP32-C3-MINI-1 comes with an on-board PCB antenna, whereas ESP32-C3-MINI-1U comes with an external antenna connector.
+They both have a flash of 4 MB, integrated inside the chip's package.
    * - 5 V to 3.3 V LDO
      - Power regulator that converts a 5 V supply into a 3.3 V output.
    * - 5 V Power On LED